 Twitching in the skin

 Not weight bearing correctly on all four limbs

-Would your dog benefit from regular assessment, stance assessment & maintenance treatments to ensure they are functioning safely?
+Would your dog benefit from regular assessment & maintenance treatments to ensure they are functioning safely?

 FOR YOUR FURY FRIEND & YOURSELF!

 I offer a variety of services & each physiotherapy programme will be individually designed.